This post may contain affiliate links.

 Step 2: Place a cooked, cooled asparagus spear at the base of one half strip of prosciutto, angled away from yourself at about 45 degrees.
 Wrap bottom section of strip around the bottom of the spear, leaving about 1-inch exposed.
 Roll the spear away from you, wrapping it in prosciutto as you go.
 Take care to leave the tip exposed.

-Or instead of wrapping spears individually, serve in bundles as a side dish.
+Or instead of wrapping spears individually, serve in bundles as a side dish (like to these Bacon Wrapped Asparagus).
 Skip cutting prosciutto slices in half and wrap one or two slices around a bundle of 6 cooked and cooled asparagus spears.
 This would be great alongside Grilled Lamb Chops or Grilled Chicken Thighs.

 Prosciutto Wrapped Asaparagus